CatFishing4Guyz/cfmaw/README.md

 Here is my final commit on this repository, with improvements, fixing mistakes.
 Any typos or errors will stay that way.

+## Oh look!
+Another commit!
+Hey, Patrik.
+I saw you read the confession.
+Fuck you, fuck Jelosus, fuck Sherry, fuck everyone in the Discord server.
+My life's gotten better after I quit spending 12 hours a day on my computer in the dark, patrolling your server in case something bad happens, which never will.
+Kxng is probably neutral in this battle but he won't care, like I never will about him either.
+Alive is doesn't care about this whole thing, either.
+I can't believe I spent a whole year hanging out on an online hideout for something as meaningless as a modification of a game.
+Jelosus and Sherry are the pure definition of complete utter fucknuts.
+I hate Jelosus and everything he does; shut the fuck up with your bragging about C#. "iTs HaRd To CoDe 127 cS fILeS xD".
+Shut the fuck up, no one gives a shit and never will.
+Why would they, who's gonna say "Wow!" to having no life?
+Fuck Sherry and his "Hm"'s, "It's good tho"'s and "Yeah"'s.
+You have nothing to say and never will.
+Tell Jelo that you're learning something and he'll probably try his best to learn the same thing so he looks smarter than he really is.
+A week later he's going to start bragging about this totally real thing he did after learning something.
+Wow!
+Who cares?
+Sherry is the dumbest one of all.
+Say something?
+He's probably going to brush it aside with "Hm" before changing the topic to something that Jelo did, with Sherry taking as much credit for doing nothing.
+Add Icons to your shitty bot?
+Now a very important person, "Bot Developer", and a contributor.
+Do something actually nice?
+Nope, nobody will ever talk about you again.
+Only I deserve to be worshipped, nobody else.
+I am the only one that matters in this universe, and nobody else.
+Not those 3 weirdos who escaped the mental asylum.
+The members are just as fucking stupid.
+Tell them something a thousand times, WITH THE FUCKING ANSWER A FEW SCROLLS ABOVE, and they'll still ask about something that's been asked to death.
+Nobody except me has done anything about it.
+All of you are all mindless shitheads and eternal virgins.
+I rest my case.

 ## CatFish's MAW
 API Wrapper for Clash of Magic, named after the 5th dungeon in Link's Awakening (one of my favorite games), written in Python.